<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 • Define and document your standards: You can't inspect for quality if you haven't defined it.
 Create clear, specific standards and use consistent checklists and documentation to ensure every inspector and partner is aligned on your expectations.

-What is QA Inspection?
+So, What is a QA Inspection?

 When you're rolling out new fixtures across dozens or even hundreds of stores, the last thing you want is a surprise.
 A flaw in the design, a weak joint, or the wrong color can bring your entire project to a halt, causing delays and frustrating your team.
 This is where Quality Assurance (QA) inspection comes in.
 Think of it as your first line of defense against defects.
 QA is a systematic process designed to stop problems before they ever happen.
 It’s not about catching mistakes at the finish line; it’s about building quality into every step, from the initial design to the final installation.